karl-zylinski/karl-zylinski.github.io/new/content/cat-and-onion-presskit.md

 ## Description

-A warm and whimsical cat adventure where you climb, talk, fly and smack your way to places where no cat has ever gone before!
+A warm and whimsical cat adventure game where you climb, talk, fly and smack your way to places where no cat has ever gone before!
 Go on a short yet cosmic journey packed with curious characters, imaginative environments and good vibes.

 ## Release dates and platforms